 - Gertrude Cox Scholarship: for female full-time graduate students of U.S. or Canadian citizenship or permanent residents.
 Women in, or entering, the early stages of graduate training (MS or PhD) are especially encouraged to apply for a \$1,000 cash award.
-The application deadline is in February.
-Statistics Department Alumni who have received this award include Stacey Evers, Kristen Piggott Shepherd, and Carly Pendleton. - Ellis R. Ott Scholarship for Applied Statistics and Quality Management: scholarship recipient must be a student who is planning to enroll or is currently enrolled in a Master's degree- or higher-level U.S. or Canadian program that has a concentration in applied statistics and/or quality management. \$5,000 cash award.
-The application deadline is April 1. - Edward C. Bryant Scholarship: for outstanding graduate students in survey statistics.
+The application deadline is February 23.
+Statistics Department Alumni who have received this award include Stacey Evers, Kristen Piggott Shepherd, and Carly Pendleton. - John J. Bartko Scholarship Award: The John J. Bartko Schoarship Award was established to help promising young statisticians who are in at least the second year of a master's degree program in statistics or biostatistics or who have completed such a program within the two years prior to the award date.
+The application deadline is December 2. - Edward C. Bryant Scholarship: for outstanding graduate students in survey statistics.
 Criteria: potential to contribute to survey statistics, applied experience in survey statistics, performance in graduate school. \$2,500 cash award.
-The application deadline is March 1. - ASQ Richard A. Freund International Scholarship: for graduate study of the theory and application of quality control, quality assurance, quality improvement, and total quality management.
+The application deadline is August 31. - ASQ Richard A. Freund International Scholarship: for graduate study of the theory and application of quality control, quality assurance, quality improvement, and total quality management.
 The application deadline is April 1 with a cash award of \$5,000.
 JD Williams received this award as a PhD student at VA Tech. - ASA Quality and Productivity Section Mary G. and Joseph Natrella Scholarship: supports master's and PhD students with a demonstrated interest in quality applications.
-This scholarship provides a grant and travel stipend to attend the Quality and Productivity Research Conference, at which the students present their research. - FTC Student Grant: the Statistics Division of the American Society for Quality offers up to 5 grants per year for students who wish to attend the Fall Technical Conference (FTC).
+This scholarship provides a grant and travel stipend to attend the Quality and Productivity Research Conference, at which the students present their research.
+The application deadline is April 1. - FTC Student Grant: the Statistics Division of the American Society for Quality offers up to 5 grants per year for students who wish to attend the Fall Technical Conference (FTC).
 Grants are available for currently enrolled undergraduate and graduate students of statistics and quality management.
 The application deadline is August 1.